Advancing the Science of Cancer Prevention

 In the United States, many of the greatest reductions in cancer morbidity and mortality have been achieved through the implementation of effective public education and policy initiatives.

-It remains imperative that we identify strategies to enhance the dissemination and implementation of our current knowledge of cancer prevention.
-We also need to develop, disseminate, and implement more effective evidence-based practices that reduce risky behaviors in all population groups.
+It remains imperative that we identify strategies to enhance the dissemination and implementation of our current knowledge of cancer prevention, and to implement effective evidence-based practices that reduce risky behaviors in all population groups.

 The AACR is committed to advancing the science of cancer prevention.
 The AACR Cancer Prevention, Early Detection, and Interception Committee helps to coordinate the long-term prevention agenda of the AACR.
 The committee helps develop initiatives to promote global cancer prevention, increase national awareness, and educate the lay public about cancer prevention.